bravok/democracy-de-fence/README.md

 ## Reuse

-A twin bed foundation broken into top and bottom make good DeFences
+Part of a twin bed foundation broken into top and bottom makes a good Defence

-Pallet wood is also good for making a DeFence
+Pallet wood is also good for making a Defence